 Vatican Main Attractions - St Peter's Basilica, Sistine Chapel & Vatican Museums

-Designed principally by Donato Bramante, Michelangelo, Carlo Maderno, and Gian Lorenzo Bernini, St Peter's Basilica, the Italian Renaissance Church is the most renowned work of Renaissance architecture and the largest church in the world.
-Besides its obvious historical and artistic significance, it has been described as "holding a unique position in the Christian world" and as "the greatest of all churches of Christendom".
+The St Peter's Basilica, the Italian Renaissance Church is the most renowned work of Renaissance architecture and the largest church in the world.

-Saint Peter's tomb is located under St. Peter's Basilica and includes several graves and a structure built to memorialize the location of Saint Peter's grave.
-Quite a few Popes have been interred at St. Peter's since the Early Christian period as it is the burial site of St Peter and is hence one of the four highest-ranking churches or ‘Major Basilicas’ in the world.
-It is the only one to be located in Vatican City and is directly under the jurisdiction of the Holy See.
+St. Peter's tomb is located under St. Peter's Basilica and includes several graves and a structure built to memorialize the location of Saint Peter's grave.
+It is directly under the jurisdiction of the Holy See.

-Known as the Throne of St. Peter, this relic is a wooden throne that was supposedly used by the Apostle Saint Peter, the leader of the Early Christians in Rome and first Pope.
-The relic itself is described as an oaken chair damaged by cuts and worms, while the back and front are trimmed with carved ivory.
-The wooden throne was a gift from Holy Roman Emperor Charles the Bald to Pope John VIII in 875.
-The spiritual significance of the chair is a symbol of the special mission of Peter and his Successors to tend Christ’s flock, keeping it united in faith and in charity.
+Known as the Throne of St. Peter, this relic was supposedly used by the Apostle Saint Peter, the first Pope.
+Its spiritual significance is a symbol of the special mission of Peter and his Successors to tend Christ’s flock, keeping it united in faith and in charity.

-Visited by over 6 million people every year, the Vatican Museums consist of 54 galleries and have one of the largest collections of Renaissance and Medieval art in the world.
-The museums are home to a number of classical sculptures and paintings by the Renaissance greats such as Raphael, Caravaggio, Michelangelo, and Bernini.
-Artists such as Vincent van Gogh, Salvador Dalí, and Pablo Picasso are also represented in the Modern Religious Art section.
+Visited by over 6 million people every year, the Vatican Museums comprises Renaissance art by Raphael, Caravaggio, Michelangelo, and Bernini, along with modern artists such as Vincent van Gogh, Salvador Dalí, and Pablo Picasso.

-This iconic staircase designed by Bramante and later in 1932, another one designed by architect Giuseppe Momo inspired by the original one is a mesmerizing piece of architectural marvel!
-Shaped like a double helix it is composed of two staircases designed in such a way that people while going up and down do not cross one another.
-This makes an excellent photo op!
-Marking the High Renaissance period in Rome, the four Raphael rooms are known as the Stanze of Raphael give you an experience of a lifetime.
+This iconic staircase designed by Bramante and Giuseppe Momo is an architectural marvel, shaped like a double helix.
+Marking the High Renaissance period in Rome, the four Raphael rooms are known as the Stanze of Raphael.

-The Gregorian Etruscan Museums is dedicated to Etruscan antiques and conserves the rare artifacts unearthed in the excavations carried out in the prominent cities of ancient Etruria as well as other works collected over centuries held in the Vatican.
-The Egyptian Museum brings to light the Egyptian-influenced Rome, history of pharaonic culture and splendid setting of Hadrian's Villa in Tivoli amongst others.
+The Gregorian Etruscan Museums is dedicated to Etruscan antiques and conserves the rare artifacts unearthed in the excavations carried out in the prominent cities of ancient Etruria.

 Vatican Entrances - St Peter’s Basilica, Vatican Museums & Sistine Chapel

+The Vatican Necropolis is located under the basilica and is rumored to hold the tomb of St. Peter the Apostle, along with being a burial ground for ancient pagans and christians.
 The treasury is a paid visit and may need to purchase its tickets in advance to view it.
-Located on the left

 With online tickets, you can stand in the queue that starts near the yellow signboard, bypassing the never-ending ticket line.
 These lines are exclusive to online ticket-holders and are much shorter and move quickly.
 Skip the line Vatican tickets help you bypass the long ticket queues that wind down the walls.
 If you have opted for a guided tour, you will be required to meet your guide/group at a specific meeting point.
 From there, you will be ushered into the Vatican Museums via a third line that is almost always empty and efficient.

 To visit the Sistine Chapel you first need to visit the Vatican Museums.
 The Sistine Chapel is inside the Apostolic Palace in Vatican City.
-To get directly there, you need to go up the escalators once you have your tickets and walk through the Pine Cone courtyard.
-You need to then climb a flight of stairs and go through the octagonal courtyard to the Room of the Muses and pass through the Room of the Rotunda.
-From there, make your way through Constantine’s tomb, the Room of the Tapestries and the Gallery of Maps till you reach the Sistine Chapel.
+To get there, you need walk directly through the museums, past the Gallery of Maps, to enter the chapel.

 What to see at the Vatican Museums